449th AEG, CJTF-HOA conduct first humanitarian airdrop from Chabelley Airfield

 |0

-This work, 449th AEG, CJTF-HOA conduct first humanitarian airdrop from Chabelley Airfield [Image 33 of 33], by SSgt Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 449th AEG, CJTF-HOA conduct first humanitarian airdrop from Chabelley Airfield, by SSgt Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.